billmclean/DGErrorProfile/README.md

 # DGErrorProfile
-Code for the paper "Error Profile for Discontinuous Galerkin Time Stepping of Parabolic PDE"
+Code for the paper [Error Profile for Discontinuous Galerkin Time Stepping of Parabolic PDE](https://arxiv.org/abs/2208.03846).

 The tables and figures in the paper can be generated using the scripts `table1.jl`, ..., `table4.jl` and `figure1.jl`, ..., `figure3.jl` in